andrewmarks9/big-query-storage-report/README.md

 Execute a BigQuery query for each project in the projects array.
 The query retrieves storage usage metrics and forecast costs for datasets in the project.
 Extract the query results as CSV rows.
 Authenticate with the Google Sheets API using the provided service account key file.
 Append the CSV rows to a worksheet in the specified Google Sheets spreadsheet.
-The worksheet name will be <project>_results.
-Log any errors or success messages.

 Query Details
 The BigQuery query used in the script retrieves the following information for each dataset: